RohDongHyun/tmp/_posts/01.Statistics/2024-02-04-Nonparametric-Statistics.md

 * Large sample size: when the sample size is large, observations that are not actual outliers might be incorrectly flagged as outliers.

-* Small sample size: when the sample size is small, genuine outliers might not be detected. 자료의 수가 적은 경우 이상치를 찾아내지 못할 수 있다.
+* Small sample size: when the sample size is small, genuine outliers might not be detected.

 * Multiple outliers: if multiple outliers are present, the sample standard deviation $s$ can become inflated, making the rule ineffective.